Nigel Short: Early life, family, and education

 Short was born 1 June 1965 in Leigh, Lancashire.
 He is the second of three children (all boys) of David and Jean Short.
 His father was a journalist and his mother was a school secretary.
 He grew up in Atherton, going to St Philip's Primary School on Bolton Old Road.
 He studied at the independent Bolton School and Leigh College.

+Short began playing chess at the age of five after watching his father teach his older brother Martin.
 He was a member both of Atherton Chess Club, which was founded by his father, and later of Bolton Chess Club, which had initially rejected him (aged seven) for being too young.
 His parents divorced when he was 13 years old.
 Short left school at age 17, having completed four O-levels, to focus on chess full-time.

 Prodigy to Grandmaster

 Short learned chess at age five from his father.
-A chess prodigy, Short first attracted significant media attention as a 10-year-old, by defeating Viktor Korchnoi, then ranked No. 2 in the world, in a simultaneous exhibition in London over 31 boards, where Short was the only victor.
+A chess prodigy, Short first attracted significant media attention as a 10-year-old by defeating Viktor Korchnoi, then ranked No. 2 in the world, in a simultaneous exhibition in London over 31 boards, where Short was the only victor.
 He was virtually self-taught.
-In 1977 he became the youngest ever participant in the British Chess Championship by qualifying through the North West Zonal three days before his 12th birthday.
+In 1977, he became the youngest-ever participant in the British Chess Championship by qualifying through the North West Zonal three days before his 12th birthday.
 In the event itself, he defeated ten-time British champion Jonathan Penrose, and finished with 5/11, an excellent showing for a debutant.

 Short dominated British youth chess during this period, and earned a Master rating with his showing in the 1977 British finals.
+In 1978 he won his first adult national title when he won the British Lightning Championship aged 13 years 5 months 11 days, a title which he won again in 1980.

-Two years later, in the British Championship at Chester, Short tied for first place with John Nunn and Robert Bellin, earning his first International Master norm; Bellin won the title on tiebreak.
+In 1979, in the British Championship at Chester, Short tied for first place with John Nunn and Robert Bellin, earning his first International Master norm; Bellin won the title on tiebreak.
 Later in 1979, Short tied for first place in the World Championship for players under age 16, the World Cadet Championship, at Belfort, France, but lost to Argentinian Marcello Tempone on tiebreak.
 He became (at the time) the youngest International Master in chess history by scoring 8/15 in the Hastings Premier in 1979/80, breaking Bobby Fischer's record from 1958.

 Participating in four World Junior Championships (1980–83), Short achieved his best result during his first attempt, when he placed second to Garry Kasparov in 1980 at Dortmund.
 Short represented England in international team play for the first time at the 1983 European Team finals in Plovdiv.
 He was awarded the grandmaster title in 1984, aged 19—becoming the youngest grandmaster in the world at the time, being later supplanted by Simen Agdestein.